dimitri-yatsenko/datajoint-book/book/00-introduction/01-history.md

 In 2021, we rebranded the company as **DataJoint** to better align with our core product, shifting our focus toward commercial technology for research collaboration.
 During this time, I transitioned to a full-time role as CEO.

 # The DataJoint Platform

-In 2022, we received a Phase II SBIR commercialization grant from the NIH to develop an online collaborative platform—[**DataJoint Works**](https://works.datajoint.com).
-Monty Kosma, who joined the company that year, led the effort to build the platform.
-Monty later became a co-founder and President, guiding the company’s transformation from a consulting firm to a product-focused enterprise.
+In 2022, we were awarded a Phase II SBIR commercialization grant from the NIH to develop an innovative online collaborative platform: DataJoint Works.
+This marked a significant milestone in our journey, enabling us to expand our capabilities beyond traditional consulting services.
+Monty Kosma, who joined the company that year, spearheaded the development of the platform, bringing his vision and leadership to the forefront.
+Monty's contributions were instrumental, and he later became a co-founder and President, guiding DataJoint's transformation from a consulting firm into a product-focused enterprise.

-The **DataJoint Works** platform officially launched in 2024, with the first cohort of labs successfully operating their experiments on the platform.
+The **DataJoint Works** platform officially launched in 2024, empowering the first cohort of labs to seamlessly operate their experiments using its robust and intuitive features.
+This milestone demonstrated the potential of DataJoint Works to revolutionize how scientific data is managed and shared, setting a strong foundation for its adoption across the research community.

+In the fall of 2024, the company entered a new phase of growth with the addition of Jim Olson, a seasoned executive with a proven track record.
+Jim had previously served as CEO of Flywheel.io, a leading data operations platform, where he established himself as a visionary leader in the field.
+Joining DataJoint as CEO in December 2024, Jim brought fresh perspectives and strategic insights, positioning the company to scale its impact and reach new heights in the years ahead.

-Today, DataJoint blends community-driven open-source development of core tools with a robust online platform for hosting and managing DataJoint pipelines.
+Today, DataJoint exemplifies a harmonious blend of community-driven open-source development and a powerful online platform for hosting and managing DataJoint pipelines.
+This dual approach ensures that our tools remain accessible, reliable, and continuously evolving, while providing researchers with a secure, collaborative environment to advance their work.